RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>1</sup> «A Song of degrees.» When the LORD turned again the captivity of Zion, we were like them that dream.
 <sup>2</sup> Then was our mouth filled with laughter, and our tongue with singing: then said they among the heathen, The LORD hath done great things for them.
 <sup>3</sup> The LORD hath done great things for us; [whereof] we are glad.
-<sup>4</sup> Turn again our captivity , O LORD, as the streams in the south.
+<sup>4</sup> Turn again our captivity, O LORD, as the streams in the south.
 <sup>5</sup> They that sow in tears shall reap in joy.
 <sup>6</sup> He that goeth forth and weepeth, bearing precious seed, shall doubtless come again with rejoicing, bringing his sheaves [with him].
 ## Chapter 127